quicwg/quic-v2/draft-ietf-quic-v2.md

 for middleboxes to ossify on the version bytes always being 0x00000001.

-In QUIC version 1, Initial packets are encrypted with the version-specific salt as described in Section 5.2 of [QUIC-TLS].
+In QUIC version 1, Initial packets are encrypted with the version-specific salt as described in {{Section 5.2 of QUIC-TLS}}.
 Protecting Initial packets in this way allows observers to inspect their contents, which includes the TLS Client Hello or Server Hello messages.
 Again, there is the potential for middleboxes to ossify on the version 1 key derivation and packet formats.